Our Favorite 100 Grocery Store Backpacking Foods

 RICE, PASTA & GRAINS

-When coming up with backpacking food ideas don’t forget about the rice, pasta, and grains aisle.
+Remember the rice, pasta, and grains aisle when coming up with backpacking food ideas.
 This grocery store aisle has a lot of great hiking staples to help you build satisfying meals and snacks while in the backcountry.
-You can try mixing up the grains you use to get more variety and nutrients out of your backpacking foods when you are on a multi-day hike.
+While on a multi-day hike, you can mix up the grains you use to get more variety and nutrients from your backpacking foods.

 • Couscous